Schur partition theorems via perfect crystal: Introduction

-Note that $B_{4,3,3}=\{\lambda\in\PARRR{\textrm{$5$-str}}\mid\textrm{(C1),$\CTWO{0}$}\}$.
-Theorem \ref{AndrewCon} was proposed as a conjecture in the last section of ~\cite{An4} with a concluding phrase ``the methods of proof should have interesting ramifications in the theory of partition identities''.

-Nearly 20 years later, Andrews-Bessenrodt-Olsson established Theorem \ref{AndrewCon} using a truncated approximation of \eqref{twogen} (we name it {\FIN}).
-The recipe is powerful (e.g. an application to G\"ollnitz PT, see ~\cite[\S10.6]{An2}) because we have a freedom of choice of approximation polynomials for a single instance \eqref{twogen}.
-But it has a disadvantage in that a heavy usage of computer is inevitable (see formulas in ~\cite[\S3]{ABO}) and does not produce satisfactory understanding why the PT applied holds.
+Note that $B^{\CIR}_{4,3,3}=S_5$ and $B_{4,3,3}=\{\lambda\in\STRICT_5\mid\textrm{(C1), $\CTWO{0}$}\}$.
+Theorem \ref{AndrewCon} was proposed as a conjecture in the last section of ~\cite{An4} with a concluding phrase, ``the methods of proof should have interesting ramifications in the theory of partition identities''.
+Nearly 20 years later, Andrews-Bessenrodt-Olsson established Theorem \ref{AndrewCon} by using a truncated approximation of the 2-parameter generating function.
+The method is flexible (e.g., see an application to G\"ollnitz PT~\cite[\S10.6]{An2}), yet it requires heavy computer usage (see formulas in ~\cite[\S3]{ABO}).